 Please see the Ontario Medical School Application Service (OMSAS) Application Guide for more information on the ABS.

-The ABS and three additional ABS statements will be evaluated as a whole.
+The ABS and the additional ABS statement will be evaluated as a whole.
 We evaluate ABS materials independently of all other materials submitted within your application.

 In some cases, we may wish to verify additional information about activities that are described in either your brief personal essays or the ABS.
-Therefore, you must provide the name, address and phone number of at least one contact person (verifier) for each activity that you consider to be of major importance.
+Therefore, you must provide the name, address, and phone number of at least one contact person (verifier) for each activity.
 We perform random checks of applicants’ verifiers.
-Please notify your verifiers in case they are contacted by us.
+Please notify your verifiers that they may be contacted by us.

 You are required to arrange for three references to be sent to OMSAS as part of your application.
-Each reference includes a Confidential Assessment Form and a narrative letter.
-These references will be evaluated according to the same four clusters previously listed.
+Each reference includes a Confidential Assessment Form.

-Note: References must not be provided by family members, family friends, colleagues of family members, neighbours, or someone who may be perceived as your peer, as we do not consider them to be objective.
-Letters written by a spiritual advisor are acceptable, provided they are not also family members or close friends.
+Note: You must not use family members, family friends, colleagues of family members, neighbours or someone who may be perceived as your peer as a referee, as we do not consider them to be objective.
+Letters written by a spiritual advisor are acceptable, provided the individual is not also a family member or close friend.

 Applications from candidates with non-objective references will not be considered.

-The deadline for receiving references is October 2, 2017.
+The deadline for receiving references is October 2nd, 2023.
 If OMSAS does not receive your reference by this date, your application to the University of Toronto’s MD Program will be incomplete and will not be considered.
-It is your responsibility to ensure that OMSAS receives your references (narrative letters and Confidential Assessment Forms) by the deadline.
+It is your responsibility to ensure that OMSAS receives your references by the deadline, so we advise you to confirm submission with all of your referees prior to the deadline.